2017/03/24 Commentary: Healthcare Reform Rx

 Extended Trend Assessments reserved for Gold and Platinum Subscribers

-Authorized Silver and Sterling Subscribers click ‘Read more…’ (below) to access the balance of the opening discussion.
+Authorized Subscribers click ‘Read more…’ (below) to access the balance of the discussion.
 Non-subscribers click the top menu Subscription Echelons & Fees tab to review your options.
-Authorized Gold and Platinum Subscribers click ‘Read more…’ (below) to also access the Extended Trend Assessment as well.
+As this is a concise follow on analysis of the US equities activity and relative performance of other equities and asset classes, there is no Extended Trend Assessment in this post.
+Please refer back to last weekend's post for that.